mudita/MuditaOS/module-audio/README.md

 * Linux audio (via PortAudio library)
 * Linux audio cellular (also via PortAudio library)

-Each audio device must conform to API interface which is specified in `AudioDevice` class in [bsp_audio](../module-bsp/bsp/audio/bsp_audio.hpp)
+Each audio device must conform to API interface which is specified in `bsp::AudioDevice` class in [bsp_audio](../module-bsp/bsp/audio/bsp_audio.hpp)

 ### Decoders
 Decoders layer was developed in order to have unified API over vast range of audio decoders.
 Another very important part of decoders